• Skip to primary navigation

 Inverse relationship

 Bond prices and the discount rate exhibit an inverse relationship.
-Bond prices generally decrease as the discount rate increases, and vice versa.
+Bond prices generally decrease as it increases, and vice versa.

 Consider three hypothetical 10-year bonds with a $1,000 face value and a 10% coupon rate.